rochars/byte-data/README.md

 - *null* and *false* are packed as 0
 - *true* is packed as 1
 - **For integers** packing NaN will throw a 'NaN' error (floating point numbers can be packed as NaN).
-- **For integers** packing Infinity or -Infinity will throw a 'Integer overflow' error (floating point numbers can be packed as Infinity and -Infinity).
+- **For integers** packing Infinity or -Infinity will throw a 'Overflow' error (floating point numbers can be packed as Infinity and -Infinity).

 ### Floating-point numbers
 - Floating-point numbers are [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.